Aeria

 I sat in the pilot’s chair of Shadowhawk on the small bridge.
 I say small, but for a cargo ship bridge, it’s actually spacious.
 There are two stations forward, the pilot and the navigator seats, and one behind on each side, for the communications and sensors.
 Aside from my seat, the bridge was empty.
 Aside from two women confined in a stateroom aft, Shadowhawk was empty of lifeforms.

 I like it.
-She has an angular, almost coffin shape, narrow at the bow, broad shoulders and a graceful taper to the aft, where her engines sit.
+She has an angular, almost coffin shape, narrow at the bow, broad shoulders and a graceful taper to the aft, where her engines sit, neatly concealed within the hull plating.
 Inside, she has two decks.
-The upper deck is the bridge, my stateroom, the XO or Executive Officers stateroom, and six smaller staterooms aft of those, separated by the airlocks.
+The upper deck has the bridge, my stateroom, a second stateroom just across the corridor, and six smaller staterooms aft of those, three to a side behind the airlocks.
 Just outside the bridge are ladders to travel between decks, and at the aft end of the hallway is a wide set of stairs.
 Don’t judge about the “primitive” interdeck travel options.
 It’s only a single deck.
 The lower deck has the engine room, medbay, armoury, and both cargo bays.

 I suppose you want to know about me as well.
 I stand at six feet tall, with shoulder length black hair, steel grey eyes and olive skin.
 I work out in the armoury on long Jumps, but I also take care not to get heavily muscled.
 On board Shadowhawk, I just wear an environment suit and my mag-boots, which isn’t what you might imagine from old sci-fi vids.
 It’s just a black bodysuit, with metal accents at the neck, chest, wrists, waist and ankles.
 Those accents are for micro-tech extensions to cover the head, hands and feet in the case of sudden depressurization or some other loss of atmosphere.